Shared schema: when to use and when not to

 Value types

-Such shared schema can make it easier to work with the data, performing joins on common types, transforming input data to create new products, etc.
+Such shared schema can make life easier: easier to perform joins on a common type, easier transforming input data to create new products, etc.

 However, it’s important to note that such types work great until their schema needs to change.
-Then you have a challenge, potentially involving getting everyone to update at the same time.
+Then you have a challenge, potentially involving getting everyone to update at the same time and a coordinated system-wide release.
+There’s that increased coupling again!

 So, if you’re going to use shared schema like these, choose wisely which types to share.